actuallymentor/static-markdown-blog/README.md

     - The md file holds the post
     - The .md.json file the meta data like categories and featured image
 2. In the .md files you can reference the assets folder locally as ./assets, this will be changed to /assets in the compiled blog version

+### Editing themes

+The pug files in the system/templates folder supply the markup structure.
+The styling and js comes from the theme/ folder.